-The department shall pay billing providers for the following physicians' services:
+The department shall pay providers:

-(1) Those procedures that are medically necessary to treat the client's condition;
+(1) only for those procedures listed in the department's fee schedule for providers that are medically necessary and medically appropriate to treat the client's condition;

-(2) physicians' services provided in an office, a general hospital, the client's home, a chronic disease hospital, nursing facility, ICF/MR or other medical care facility;
+(2) for provider services provided in an office, a general hospital, the client's home, a chronic disease hospital, nursing facility, icf/mr or other medical care facility;

-(3) laboratory services provided by a provider in compliance with 42 USC 263a to 42 USC 263a-7, inclusive;
+(3) for laboratory services provided by a provider in compliance with the provisions of the Clinical Laboratory Improvement Amendments (CLIA) of 1988;

-(4) medical and surgical supplies for out-of-office use by the client;
+(4) for medical and surgical supplies used by a provider in the course of treatment of a client;

-(5) drugs and devices administered by a provider;
+(5) for drugs and devices administered by a provider;

-(6) a second opinion for surgery or any other treatment when requested voluntarily by the client or when required by the department.
+(6) for a second opinion for surgery when requested voluntarily by the client or when required by the department.
 The department shall pay for a second opinion according to the established fees for consultation;

-(7) family planning, abortion and hysterectomy services as described in section 17b-262-348(r) of the Regulations of Connecticut State Agencies;
+(7) for family planning, abortion and hysterectomy services as described in section 17b-262-348(s) of the Regulations of Connecticut State Agencies;

-(8) Early and Periodic Screening, Diagnostic and Treatment services, including treatment services which are indicated following screening not otherwise covered, provided that prior authorization is obtained;
+(8) for Early and Periodic Screening, Diagnostic and Treatment services, including treatment services which are indicated following screening not otherwise covered, provided that prior authorization is obtained;

-(9) surgical services necessary to treat morbid obesity as defined by the ICD that causes or aggravates another medical illness, including illnesses of the endocrine system or the cardio-pulmonary system, or physical trauma associated with the orthopedic system;
+(9) for surgical services necessary to treat morbid obesity when another medical illness is caused by, or is aggravated by, the obesity.
+Such illnesses shall include illnesses of the endocrine system or the cardio-pulmonary system, or physical trauma associated with the orthopedic system.
+For the purposes of this section, "morbid obesity" means "morbid obesity" as defined by the International Classification of Diseases (ICD), as amended from time to time;

-(10) family planning services for clients of childbearing age, including minors who can be considered sexually active, and who desire the services;
+(10) for family planning services for clients of childbearing age, including minors who can be considered sexually active, and who desire the services;

-(11) sterilization for clients who are at least 21 years of age at the time of informed consent; and
+(11) for sterilization for clients who are at least 21 years of age at the time of informed consent; and

-(12) a hysterectomy performed during a period of retroactive eligibility as described in 42 CFR 441.255(e).
+(12) for a hysterectomy performed during a period of retroactive eligibility as described in 42 CFR 441.255(e).